-FY2026 - \$583M General Revenue Reduction
+FY2026 - \$450M General Revenue Reduction

-[Fiscal impact was calculated by multiplying the total tax liability for corporation income tax, elective pass-through entity (PET) tax, and the estimated tax liability of other PET-eligible business income as reported for 2022 by the percentage of the businesses located in census tract counties in Arkansas that have qualified as opportunity zones to the total companies filing returns in Arkansas.
+[The fiscal impact was calculated by multiplying the total tax liability for Corporation Income Tax, Elective Pass-Through Entity Tax, and the estimated tax liability of other PET-eligible Business Income as reported for 2022 by the percentage of the businesses located in census tracks counties in Arkansas that have qualified as opportunity zones to the total companies filing returns in Arkansas.
+HB1216-H1 Amendment reduced the fiscal impact by removing the businesses already located in opportunity zones.]